 S.E.L.F.
 Pop Quiz

-How many Connecticut special ed students are outplaced in specialized schools?
+How many CT special ed students are outplaced in other public or specialized private schools?

-About 6,000 Connecticut special ed students are outplaced in specialized schools,
+Almost 9,000 Connecticut special ed students are outplaced.

 S.E.L.F.’s mission is to level the special education playing field for all families.